the-one-who-asked/Sliding-Puzzle/README.md

 **Down**: Move a piece down onto the empty square

-You can also **click on a piece** to slide all pieces between that piece and the empty square onto the empty square.
+You can also **click on a piece** to slide all pieces between that piece and the empty square (including the piece itself) onto the empty square.

 Arrow key while holding **shift**: Slide an entire row, from the direction of the arrow you've chosen, onto the empty square